warrengalyen/Gateway/README.md

     gateway root@192.168.1.31
     ```

-- Connect using scp to 192.168.1.31, port is 4022; username is `omar`
+- Connect using scp to 192.168.1.31, port is 4022; username is `loki`

     ```sh
-    gateway scp://omar@192.168.1.31:4022
+    gateway scp://loki@192.168.1.31:4022
     ```

-#### How Password can be provided
+#### How Password can be provided 🔐

 You have probably noticed, that, when providing the address as argument, there's no way to provide the password.
 Password can be basically provided through 3 ways when address argument is provided:

 - `-P, --password` option: just use this CLI option providing the password.
-I strongly unrecommend this method, since it's very unsecure (since you might keep the password in the shell history)
+I strongly don't recommend this method, since it's very unsecure (since you might keep the password in the shell history)
 - Via `sshpass`: you can provide password via `sshpass`, e.g. `sshpass -f ~/.ssh/topsecret.key gateway wgalyen@192.168.1.31`
 - You will be prompted for it: if you don't use any of the previous methods, you will be prompted for the password, as happens with the more classics tools such as `scp`, `ssh`, etc.

+---

+## Bookmarks ⭐

+Since Gateway 0.2.0, it is possible to save favorites hosts, which can be then loaded quickly from the main layout of gateway.
+Gateway will also save the last 16 hosts you connected to.
+This feature allows you to load all the parameters required to connect to a certain remote, simply selecting the bookmark in the tab under the authentication form.

+Bookmarks will be saved, if possible at:

+- `$HOME/.config/gateway/` on Linux
+- `FOLDERID_RoamingAppData\gateway\` on Windows
+- `$HOME/Library/Application Support/gateway` on MacOs

+For bookmarks only (this won't apply to recent hosts) it is also possible to save the password used to authenticate.
+The password is not saved by default and must be specified through the prompt when saving a new Bookmark.

+> I was very undecided about storing passwords in gateway.
+The reason?
+Saving a password on your computer might give access to a hacker to any server you've registered.
+But I must admit by myself that for many machines typing the password everytime is really boring, also many times I have to work with machines in LAN, which wouldn't provide any advantage to an attacker, So I came out with a good compromise for passwords.

+I warmly suggest you to follow these guidelines in order to decide whether you should or you shouldn't save passwords:

+- **DON'T** save passwords for machines which are exposed on the internet, save passwords only for machines in LAN
+- Make sure your machine is protected by attackers.
+If possible encrypt your disk and don't leave your PC unlocked while you're away.
+- Preferably, save passwords only when a compromising of the target machine wouldn't be a problem.

+To create a bookmark, just fulfill the authentication form and then input `CTRL+S`; you'll then be asked to give a name to your bookmark, and tadah, the bookmark has been created.
+If you go to [gallery](#gallery-), there is a GIF showing how bookmarks work 💪.

+### Are my passwords Safe 😈

+Well, kinda.
+As said before, bookmarks are saved in your configuration directory along with passwords.
+Passwords are obviously not plain text, they are encrypted with **AES-128**.
+Does this make them safe?
+Well, no, the key used to encrypt your passwords is generated at the first launch of gateway and stored on your drive.
+So it's still possible to retrieve the key to decrypt passwords.
+Luckily, the location of the key guarantees your key can't be read by users different from yours, but yeah, I still wouldn't save the password for a server exposed on the internet 😉.

 ---